 The Group uses credit valuation adjustment for cross-currency interest rate swaps as the maturities of these derivatives are long.
 The credit valuation adjustment is not done for the rest of the derivatives as the maturities for these are short and the impact would not be material.
 Credit risk management is described in more detail in note 3.5.

 Gains and losses arising from changes in the fair value are presented in the financial statements according to the original classification of the derivative.
 Gains and losses on derivatives qualifying for hedge accounting are recognised in accordance with the nature of the risk being hedged.
 At inception, derivative contracts are designated as hedges of future cash flows, hedges of the fair value of recognised assets or liabilities and binding purchase contracts (cash flow hedges or fair value hedges) or as derivatives not meeting the hedge accounting criteria or to which hedge accounting is not applied (economic hedges).
 Hedging of the fair value of net investments of foreign units or embedded derivatives have not been used.

-At the inception of hedge accounting, Finnair Group documents economic relationship and the hedge ratio between the hedged item and the hedging instrument, as well as the Group’s risk management objectives and the strategy for the inception of hedging.
+At the inception of hedge accounting, Finnair Group documents the economic relationship and the hedge ratio between the hedged item and the hedging instrument, as well as the Group’s risk management objectives and the strategy for the inception of hedging.
 At the inception of hedging, and at least at the time of each financial statement, the Group documents and assesses the effectiveness of hedge relationships by examining the past and prospective capacity of the hedging instrument to offset changes in the fair value of the hedged item or changes in cash flows.
 The values of derivatives in a hedging relationship are presented in the balance sheet item Short–term financial asset and liabilities.